Transition documents suggest Biden plans Day 1 order rescinding Keystone XL permit

 "Underpinned by a crucial and long-standing trade and security partnership, there is no better partner for the U.S. on climate action than Canada as we work together for green transition."

-The controversial, on-again, off-again pipeline expansion would ferry up to 830,000 additional barrels a day of diluted bitumen from Alberta's oilsands to refineries along the U.S. Gulf Coast.
+"I call on the prime minister to immediately reach out to the incoming U.S. administration to stop this from happening and stand up for working Canadians across Canada," O'Toole said.

+"I also call upon the incoming U.S. administration to meet with our prime minister and affected workers prior to making this decision."

-Some 200 kilometres of pipe have already been installed, including over the Canada-U. S. border, and construction has begun on pump stations in Alberta and several U.S. states.
+Some 200 kilometres of pipe have already been installed for the expansion, including across the Canada-U. S. border, and construction has begun on pump stations in Alberta and several U.S. states.

-Biden was vice-president in 2015 when President Barack Obama initially rejected Keystone XL for fear it would worsen climate change.
+Biden was vice-president in 2015 when Obama initially rejected Keystone XL for fear it would worsen climate change.
 Trump approved it again in 2019.

 The Biden campaign team appeared to slam the door on the expansion in May with an unequivocal statement committing the president-elect to "proudly" sign an order that would "stop it for good."

-But observers and experts alike held out hope, even after Biden named John Kerry — the climate hawk who as secretary of state recommended that Obama reject the permit — as a special presidential envoy on climate change.
+But observers and experts alike continued to hold out hope, even after Biden named John Kerry — the climate hawk who as secretary of state recommended that Obama reject the permit — as a special presidential envoy on climate change.

+Environmental groups, meanwhile, cheered Biden's decision and encouraged federal leaders in Canada to follow suit.

+"It’s time for Canadian politicians to stop beating this dead horse and get on with building a clean energy future," said Keith Stewart, Greenpeace Canada's senior energy strategist.

 This report from The Canadian Press was first published Jan.
 17, 2021.